dkwik/digital-garden/my-digital-garden/content/03-evergreen/thoughts/every aspect of a business can possess a redeeming quality..md

 🚧 The rest of this article is under construction 🚧

 ### Future thought:
-The above is a normative view ("what the world should be") powered by a Christian formulation of work.
-There is a gap between this 'ideal' and what is 'practical'.
+The above is a normative view ("what the world should be") powered by a Christian formulation of work, which means there is a gap between this 'ideal' and what is 'practical'.
 I wonder if organizations who practice this have a competitive advantage, or is it a necessary ethical sacrifice?
 Put another way, does following the above generate business value?